 Signs of Roof Wind Damage

 The intensity of the wind is the main factor determining the amount of damage that can be caused to a roof.
-Sustained winds around 40 mph can cause minor damage, while hurricane-force winds over 75 mph can cause catastrophic damage.
+Sustained winds around 40 mph can cause minor damage, while high winds over 75 mph can cause catastrophic damage.

 1. Loose Debris:

 If you find any loose debris throughout your home – such as yard waste, outside furniture, and so on – it’s possible that something struck your roof during strong winds.
 Remove any clear debris as soon as possible to reduce risk and look for distinctive broken shingle patterns to determine the extent of the damage.

 2. Missing Shingles:

 Sometimes, a distant roof inspection isn’t enough to tell if you’re missing any shingles.
 If your home has a shingle roof, look for black streaks of residue that could signify shingle granules working their way down the drainpipe.
 These streaks are an early sign that your roof is past its prime and that you’ll need to consider a replacement soon.